A career as a UX researcher could suit you if you have good analytical skills and are interested in psychology, research

 - verbal communication skills, as you present your research findings and the reasons behind your design decisions

 - strong written communication skills, as you may be involved in writing copy for the website

 - creativity and innovation, to come up with new ideas

 - enthusiasm for design and technology

 - experience of using prototyping software tools, for example Axure Pro and Omnigraffle

 - ability to use Adobe Creative Cloud, including Photoshop.

 Some of the degrees relevant for a career in UX include a year in industry or a work placement, which is a great way to build up experience.
 Internships, either during your degree or afterwards, are also available.

 It's advisable to try and get some work experience, especially if your degree is not directly related to the role of UX researcher.
 Other ways to develop experience include doing your own user research on websites.
 Get involved in extracurricular projects, such as 'hackathons' or company competitions, and work alongside fellow students with different specialisms to you.
 Attend meet-ups, conferences and workshops for the UX community.

 Sending speculative applications to companies asking for work experience or work shadowing can be a useful way to find out more about the role and to see which area you would prefer to enter.
 This is also a great way to build up contacts.

-UX is a growth area with UX analysts working in virtually every industry.
+UX is a growth area, with UX researchers working in virtually every industry.
 This includes the media, digital marketing agencies, telecommunications companies, banks, web development agencies and retail.
 Positions exist in the public and private sector, multi-national companies and SMEs.